 (2) A current approval given by the Treasurer for the purposes of section 13C(3)(a) of the GES Act approving the transfer of benefits to other superannuation funds, continues as an approval for the purposes of regulation 47(3).

-27. Payment of death benefits (r.
-48)
+27. Death benefit unpaid at 17 Feb 2001, application of r.
+48 to

 If, before the commencement day, a benefit became payable under the GES Act as a result of the death of a member of the 1987 scheme but as at that day the benefit had not been paid, regulation 48 applies to and in relation to the benefit as if it were a death benefit as defined in that regulation.

-28. Application for disablement benefits (r.
-49)
+28. Current authorisation for GES Act s.
+53(3)(b) as to medical information, effect of for r.
+49(3)(c)

 A current authorisation given by a continuing Gold State Super Member for the purposes of section 53(3)(b) of the GES Act allowing the Board to obtain medical and other information and evidence continues as an authorisation for the purposes of regulation 49(3)(c).